alecthegeek/alecthegeek.github.io.old/source/_posts/2013-07-23-git-workflow-for-github-project-wiki.markdown

 When you create a project repo in GitHub you can get get a handy project wiki.
-This is a great place to add soem documentation.
+This is a great place to add some documentation.
 However it's not part of your main project artifacts.
-You can either edit the wiki directly via the web interface or use these intructions to manage the content via Git.
-However the Git option it's a bit clunky as the wiki source is managed via a seperaet repo (e.g. myProject.wiki.git).
+You can either edit the wiki directly via the web interface or use these instructions to manage the content via Git.
+However the Git option it's a bit clunky as the wiki source is managed via a separate repo (e.g. myProject.wiki.git).

 Inspired by [@AdamTuttle](https://twitter.com/AdamTuttle)'s [post](http://fusiongrokker.com/post/how-you-can-contribute-to-taffy-documentation)
 I came up with the this workflow which has the following features: